coveooss/sf-case-assist-cookbook/README.md

 This was originally designed to be used with an API key, that would only grant you access to Coveo results that were "public".

 You can also use this with a Platform Token to use the identity of the current user to get access to content that is not necessarily just "public".
-Keep in mind however, that this breaks the Quickview functionality on Document Suggestions and it's not support using a Platform Token.
+Keep in mind however, that this breaks the Quickview functionality on Document Suggestions as it's not supported using a Platform Token.

 ## How to Add New Fields for Classification